-**Update March 08, 2018: Senate Bill 363 also restricts voting time in Atlanta to 7pm, though it does not call for primaries before special elections.
+**Update March 08, 2018: The subject of this article, Senate Bill 309, is stalled because Mr. McKoon did not appear for a hearing on the bill.
+However, Senate Bill 363 also restricts voting time in Atlanta to 7pm, though it does not call for primaries before special elections.
+Additionally, SB-363 restricts Sunday voting, which is a significant voting day for black Americans.
 SB-363 passed the Senate and is advancing in the House.
-SB-309 is stalled because Mr. McKoon did not appear for a hearing on the bill.

 The Georgia Legislature re-convened on January 8th for the second segment of the 2017-2018 Legislative Session with Republican leaders continuing to show little interest in taking up some of the more controversial bills.
 One such controversial bill seeks to reform special elections and reduce voting time in Atlanta.